IRS Forms

 Setting Up the IC‑DISC Entity and Books

-Form a separate domestic corporation, keep one class of stock with at least 2,500 dollars of par or stated value, and maintain separate books and a bank account.
+Form a separate domestic corporation, keep one class of stock and a par or stated value of at least 2,500 dollars on every day of the tax year, since both are continuous tests rather than year‑end snapshots or averages, so even one day with a second class of stock outstanding or a momentary dip below 2,500 dollars fails qualification for the entire year, and maintain separate books and a bank account.
 These are black‑and‑white requirements.
 Do not blur them.

 Making the Election on Form 4876‑A